Wild About Dark Skies Festival

 For inspiration, watch the short film created for this year’s Festival by Sussex artist and citizen scientist, Steve Geliot.
 ‘Sleepwalking in the Dark’ examines Steve’s relationship with the night sky, and how it has inspired his art over the years.

-The Wild About Dark Skies Festival will return in 2025, with grant funding available to support eligible events through the High Weald Nature and Community Fund.
+Grant funding is available to support eligible events through the High Weald Nature and Community Fund.

 Our Dark Skies Experts: